mobi-css/mobi.css/site/source/docs/index.md

 ```

 ### Use flexbox for layout

-You probably know Mobi.css can use flexbox for layout, and so should you!
-[Now it's safe to use flexbox on all mobile browsers](http://caniuse.com/#feat=flexbox).

 Here is an example for how you can use `col` to achieve a typical fixed-fluid layout.